Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Conclusions

 \section{Conclusions}

-With this, we have demonstrated full quantum control of an electron-spin qubit in Faraday geometry for both InGaAs and GaAs QDs, where the cyclicity of spin readout transitions was measured to be $\mathcal{C}=289$ and $\mathcal{C}=409$, respectively.
+With this, we have demonstrated full quantum control of an electron-spin qubit in Faraday geometry for both InGaAs and GaAs QDs, where the cyclicity of spin readout transitions was measured to be $\mathcal{C}=291\,(28)$ and $\mathcal{C}=471\,(50)$, respectively.
+In this configuration, we have showed nuclear-spin cooling to enhance the electronic inhomogeneous dephasing time $T_2^*$ to tens of nanoseconds, which is sufficient to resolve and address nuclear magnons towards quantum-memory operation~\cite{Appel2025}.
+We note that while tens of nanoseconds of ground-state $T_2^*$ coherence is relatively short in comparison with other solid-state platforms~\cite{Debroux2021,Ruskuc2021a}, this enhanced value is two orders of magnitude longer than the radiative lifetime of a QD trion (hundreds of picoseconds even in the absence of Purcell enhancement).
+Combined with spin rotations which are not limited by nuclear-spin noise (Fig.\,\ref{fig3:rabi}b), our results are thus compatible with high-fidelity spin-photon entanglement~\cite{Meng2024}.
 As compared with the state-of-the-art in Voigt geometry of $T_2^*> 600\,$ns~\cite{nguyen_enhanced_2023} and $Q=45$~\cite{Appel2025} on an electron spin in a GaAs QD, we attribute the lower spin coherence and rotation fidelity to the coupling of the qubit splitting to laser intensity fluctuations via the differential Stark shift and to the increased relative importance of laser-induced relaxation in the presence of a weaker spin-flipping transition.
 Further improvements include stabilizing the laser intensity at the QD position to better than $0.1\,\%$ via vibration isolation and optimized power stabilization.
-Additionally, applying a vectorial magnetic field (i.e. a combination of Faraday and Voigt configurations) or controlled strain to increase HH-LH mixing (on a GaAs QD~\cite{Chekhovich2018}) would increase the strength of the spin-flipping transition and reduce the induced differential Stark shift, while keeping the cyclicity sufficiently high for single-shot readout.
+Additionally, applying a vectorial magnetic field (i.e. a combination of Faraday and Voigt configurations) or a controlled few-percent strain to increase HH-LH mixing (on a GaAs QD~\cite{Chekhovich2018, Yuan2018}) would increase the strength of the spin-flipping transition and reduce the induced differential Stark shift, while keeping the cyclicity sufficiently high for single-shot readout.
 Single-shot measurements are not currently possible in our system due to a low end-to-end efficiency of less than $1\,\%$ after propagating through the microscope, optical filters, and single-photon detector.
-With a cyclicity of $\approx 400$, an improvement to $\sim10\%$ efficiency would suffice, made straightforward by photonic structures now reaching 70\% end-to-end efficiency with similar QDs~\cite{ding_-demand_2016,Uppu_Scalable_2020,tomm_abright_2021}, which combined with our method would allow for the generation of photonic cluster states with tens to hundreds of photons.
+With a cyclicity of $\approx 500$, an improvement to $\sim10\%$ efficiency would suffice, made straightforward by photonic structures now reaching 70\% end-to-end efficiency with similar QDs~\cite{ding_-demand_2016,Uppu_Scalable_2020,tomm_abright_2021}, which combined with our method would allow for the generation of photonic cluster states with tens to hundreds of photons.